vorakl/FakeTpl/README.md

 ### using arrays

 To use arrays we need a shell that supports them, like Bash.
-Don't forget to declare an array as `declare -a VAR` first, especially if it's an associative array `declare -A var`.
+Don't forget to declare an array as `declare -a VAR` first, especially if it's an associative array as `declare -A var`.

-Let's make a template of a config file for HAProxy
+Let's make a template `haproxy.cfg.ftpl` of a config file for HAProxy

 ```bash
 global